cesarmmzs/cesarmmzs/README.md

 - 👋 Hi, I’m @cesarmmzs (Cesar Martins de Menezes).
 I'm 28, Brazilian.
 - 👀 I’m interested in studying new things, games and pop culture!
-- 🌱 I’m currently learning python with data science features!
+- 🌱 I’m currently learning how to develop a fullstack web app project!
-- 📫 How to reach me - just email me: cesarmartinsrj15@live.com
+- 📫 How to reach me - just email me: cesarmmenezes@outlook.com

 <!---
 cesarmmzs/cesarmmzs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.